connervieira/PredatorFabric/CONFIGURATION.md

 This section contains settings that allow technical users to debug, repair, and modify the platform.

 - `debug_mode` is a boolean value that enables verbose system messages, and disables console clearing.
 This makes it possible to see exactly what tasks are being completed at any given moment, and how long they take to complete.
-- `working_directory` defines where active files will be stored.
+- `working_directory` is a string that defines where active files will be stored.
-- `interface_directory` defines where files related to interacting with a front-end interface will be stored.
+- `interface_directory` is a string that defines where files related to interacting with a front-end interface will be stored.
 - `print_alpr_diagnostics` is a boolean value that defines whether the ALPR engine response data will be printed to the console for debugging purposes.
 - `max_heartbeat_history` is an integer that determines how many 'pulses' will be stored in the heartbeat log before they are trimmed.
 - `max_plate_history_age` is an integer that determines how long, in seconds, outputs in the plate history will be retained before being discarded.
 - `ignore_list` contains settings regarding ignore-list functionality.
     - `enabled` is a boolean that enables or disables custom license plate ignore lists.
-This is useful if you want to temporarily disable ignore lists for some reason.
+This is useful if you want to temporarily disable custom configured ignore lists for some reason.
     - `local_file` is the name of a JSON file in the working directory that contains a list of license plates that should be ignored.
 This can be useful if you want to prevent common vehicles, like maintainence trucks, from being processed, to keep logs organized.
 This can also be a way to prevent the license plates of privacy-concerned customers from being logged.
     - `remote_sources` is a list of URLs to be used remote ignore-list sources.
 These are optional, but allow administrators to remotely issue ignore lists to multiple Predator instances from a central server.